10 Best Snow Blowers for Wet & Heavy Snow – Reviews 2023

 Gasoline is the standard engine for snowblowers, and it’s what you will compare to the electric and cordless models.
 It has the most power and is the most reliable.
-It will be a four-stroke engine that does not require you to mix oil with the gasoline, but it will require regular maintenance, like spark plug changes and carburetor cleaning.
-It also efmits exhaust that’s harmful to the environment and your health and is much heavier and noisier than the electric models.
+It has a four-stroke engine that does not require you to mix oil with gasoline, but it will require regular maintenance, like spark plug changes and carburetor cleaning.
+It also emits exhaust that’s harmful to the environment and your health and is much heavier and noisier than the electric models.
 It can also be hard to start.

-The first thing you are likely to look for when choosing a snow blower for wet and heavy snow is the engine size.
-A larger engine will have more muscle to spin the auger that digs into the snow, and it can throw the snow further.
-Larger engines will also have the power to provide you with a self-propelled feature and assisted steering.
+The first thing you are likely to examine when choosing a snow blower for wet and heavy snow is the engine size.
+A larger engine has more muscle to spin the auger that digs into the snow, and it can throw the snow further.
+Larger engines also have the power to provide you with a self-propelled feature and assisted steering.

 Gasoline engines use cubic centimeters (cc) to measure engine size, while battery-powered models use volts.
 We chose our models because they can move wet snow, but you should look for a brand with a minimum engine size of 200cc or 40 volts.